Meta-Pool/metapool-ethereum/README.md

 ```
 NETWORK="Network used for all commands"
 ```
-If NETWORK is not set, hardhat will try to use the `Holesky` network.
+If NETWORK is not set, hardhat will try to use the `Sepolia` network.

 For production you will need extra variables.
 Check `.env.sample` for a list of all variables